 Popular Career Options

 A degree in medical physics often leads to a career in diagnostic medicine.
-Individuals with graduate degrees in medical physics can work for medical imaging clinics and radiology departments, for example.
+Individuals with graduate degrees in medical physics may work for medical imaging clinics or radiology departments.
 A master's degree in medical physics can create employment opportunities in the following occupations: